Course unit details:

 1) Good knowledge of OM tools (diagnostic and analytical tools) is highly valuable for employees, production managers, Operations Directors and management consultant.

 2) Detailed knowledge of OM is required for Managing Directors to understand the cost and benefits of combining the companies’ operations in a merger or acquisition scenario.

 3) Good understanding of OM is needed for a marketing manager when they want to develop new products that leverage the established production processes.

 4) Good knowledge of OM is required for a finance manager to evaluate the capital investment proposals in a better way

 Above all, good knowledge of OM is mandatory if you plan to start your own company!

-- To introduce students to the core topics of Operations Management at the start of the MSc in Operations Management.
+To introduce students to the core topics of Operations Management at the start of their MSc degree.

-- To cover issues associated with Operations Management that are not explicitly covered in other parts of the programme
+• To cover issues associated with Operations Management that are not explicitly covered in other parts of the MSc programme.